Chilling Facts About The Mansions Of Disturbed Minds

 1. This Ain’t No Fairy Tale

-Imagine you’re Mad King Ludwig II of Bavaria.
-You’re a recluse, a little unhinged, and you have tons of money at your disposal.
+"Mad" King Ludwig II of Bavaria was a recluse, somewhat unhinged, and had tons of money at your disposal.
 Time to make an enormous fairy tale castle, right?
 Ludwig thought so, anyway.
 The beautiful, daunting Neuschwanstein Castle in Germany is his beloved brainchild—but it has a very dark history.

 Mansions Of Disturbed Minds FactsFlickr